Red Wings Top 25 Prospects - Pre-Draft Rankings

 His size (6-foot-5, 207 pounds), skating ability, skill with the puck, and fearlessness are the things that made him the sixth overall pick last year.
 He also improved in some of the areas where some had questions, such as his decision-making under pressure and his control over his large frame while defending.
 He could still benefit from an improved shot from the point, but he will likely be an impactful defender in the NHL next season.
 The sky truly is the limit for Edvinsson’s potential.

-Red Wings’ Future Is Bright
+Red Wings’ Future is Bright

 Get your sunglasses everyone, because the future is bright in Detroit.
 Three of the Red Wings’ top prospects (Simon Edvinsson, William Wallinder and Theodore Niederbach) have been named as members of Team Sweden as they begin preparations for the re-scheduled 2022 World Junior Championships, so be ready to cheer them on when the tournament starts later this summer!